 The danger is that the untutored can construct a carelessly-written 25-word or 200-character marketing description that blows their opportunity to be seen by vast blocks of potential customers.
 These 25 words must be written to include the chief keywords by which customers would locate you.
-If you want to change your description in a month or two, it takes much longer than an hour to contact each of the services separately, and then convince or nag them into making changes.
+If you want to change your description in a month or two, it takes much longer than an hour to contact each of the services separately and then convince or nag them into making changes.

 You can pay modest amounts to several services to perform this important task for you.
 For example, my company, Wilson Internet Services, offers as part of our website packages to carefully register your Web site with the most important indexes.
 See also services available for a fee at AAA Internet Promotions and WebPromote (http://www.webpromote.com).

-But be judicious in your use of out-going links.
+But be judicious in your use of outgoing links.
 You’ve just got those people in your door; don’t quickly send them away again.

 “Lurk” for a few weeks so you understand the particular culture of the group you are targeting.
 Then find ways to add constructive comments to the discussion.
-At the bottom of each message include a “signature”–a 4- to 8-line mini-advertisement with your product, phone number, and Web address.
+At the bottom of each message, include a “signature — a 4- to 8-line mini-advertisement with your product, phone number, and Web address.
 Every time you contribute to the discussion, your mini-ad is seen by hundreds.
 You’ll find considerable fruit this way, but like anything, it comes in response to hard work and persistence.

-6. Sixth, make your Web site part of one or more of the many “malls.”
-Businesses in physical shopping malls benefit from the traffic flow of multitudes window shopping.
-The same can be true on-line.
+6. Make your Web site part of one or more of the many “malls.”
+Businesses in physical shopping malls benefit from the traffic flow of the multitudes who are window shopping.
+The same can be true online.

-Some malls only include businesses who subscribe to a particular Internet Service Provider (ISP) or pay a fee or percentage of their gross revenues.
+Some malls only include businesses that subscribe to a particular Internet Service Provider (ISP) or pay a fee or percentage of their gross revenues.
 Others take any business that fits their particular criteria.
 Dave Taylor, for example, developed The Internet Mall (http://www.internet-mall.com/), a collection of upwards of 30,000+ businesses that meet under one roof.
 The mall is illusory, however, since businesses in the mall are hosted on separate ISP sites all over the world.
 Perhaps the largest mall, if you will, is Yahoo (http://www.yahoo.com), which doesn’t charge anything, but gets its revenues through advertising.
 Make sure you have a good link there.

-7. Finally, include your e-mail and Web addresses on all your company’s print literature, stationery, and display advertising.
-If people believe they can find out more about your products or services by looking on-line, many will do so.
+7. Include your e-mail and Web addresses on all your company’s print literature, stationery, and display advertising.
+If people believe they can find out more about your products or services by looking online, many will do so.

 There you have it, seven important ways to increase traffic to your company’s Web site.
-If you use most or all of these forms of marketing, the chances are that two years from now you’ll be bragging about your foresight in developing a Web site when you did, rather than trashing Web marketing as just another fad where you threw good money after bad.
+If you use most or all of these forms of marketing, the chances are that two years from now, you’ll be bragging about your foresight in developing a Web site when you did, rather than trashing Web marketing as just another fad where you threw good money after bad.